joeypasterski/ML-Correlation-of-SEM-and-ToF-SIMS-data-for-Organic-Biomarker-Analysis/README.md

 # ML-Correlation-of-SEM-and-ToF-SIMS-data-for-Organic-Biomarker-Analysis
 Code for the manuscript "Machine Learning Correlation of Electron Micrographs and ToF-SIMS  for the Analysis of Organic Biomarkers in Mudstone"

-## General Descirptions and Notes on SEM-EDS and ToF-SIMS ML Code
+## General Descriptions and Notes on SEM-EDS and ToF-SIMS ML Code
 ### Unsupervised ML on SEM-EDS Data
 - The ML_sem_eds_unsupervised code is used for a statistical analysis on the compositional variability in the mudstone sample, with a specific interest on determining potential drivers of variability in the presence of both organic carbon and detectable organic biomarkers.
 Labels created using unsupervised ML performed on the SEM-EDS datasets are then applied to the ToF-SIMS datasets for supervised ML.
   - min_lab labels defined from via unsupervised ML on SEM-EDS datasets include: